-The following tips can help minimize or prevent injuries:
+The following tips can help minimize aches and pains:

-- Make use of a garden cart or wheelbarrow to move heavy planting materials or tools.
-Be sure to keep your back straight while using a wheelbarrow.
+3. Use a garden cart or wheelbarrow to move heavy planting materials or tools.

 Author: Andrea Avruskin PT, DPT